jackyzha0/quartz/content/notes/21-network-accounting-and-visibility.md

 - How to effectively plan to allocate and deploy resources most efficiently?
 - How to track customers to enhance marketing customer service opportunities?
 - How to know if customers are adhering to usage policy agreements?

+> [!INFO] related to management. relative to management.
+> track customers usage.
+> we need a mechanism to enforce it

 Why Account?
 - Usage-based Billing